francescodc87/ipaPy2/README.md

                 to ppm.
         ratiounk: isotope ratio associated to the 'unknown' annotation.
 If not provided equal to 0.5
         ppmthr: Maximum ppm possible for the annotations.
-Ff not provided equal to 2*ppm
+If not provided equal to 2*ppm
         pRTNone: Multiplicative factor for the RT if no RTrange present in the database.
 If not provided equal to 0.8